roboogle/gtkmvc3/gtkmvco/docs/manual/progen.rst

-copyright       string         Copyright string                            A sensible string destdir         string         name of destination directory               "." complex         bool           Generates hierarchical MVC support          True dist_gtkmvc     bool           If True, gtkmvc is embedded                 True glade           bool           if glade files are going to be used or not  True glade_fn        string         filename of generated glade file            application.glade src_header      string,None    Template for source header files.
+copyright       string         Copyright string                            A sensible string destdir         string         name of destination directory               "." complex         bool           Generates hierarchical MVC support          True dist_gtkmvc3     bool           If True, gtkmvc3 is embedded                 True glade           bool           if glade files are going to be used or not  True glade_fn        string         filename of generated glade file            application.glade src_header      string,None    Template for source header files.
 None